google/dopamine/README.md

 is available from the command-line (almost certainly the case if your favourite package manager works).

-The instructions below assume that you will be running Dopamine in a virtual environment.
+The instructions below assume that you will be running Dopamine in a *virtual environment*.
 A virtual environment lets you control which dependencies are installed for which program; however, this step is optional and you may choose to ignore it.